xandor-io/angular-material-sidemenu/README.md

 Is needed to create groups of content.

 * `<md-sidemenu-content>`
-Define the collapsible navigation element and theres some attributes to setup.
-The following options are available:
+Define the collapsible navigation element and there's some attributes to setup.
+The following attributes are available:
  - `md-icon` - You can use font icons
  - `md-svg-icon` - To use external svg icons
  - `md-heading` - The title of the section
  - `md-arrow` - An optional boolean to show an indicator arrow

 * `<md-sidemenu-button>`
  Add the buttons inside the navigation.
-The following options are available:
+The following attributes are available:
  - `href` - The href for the button
  - `ui-sref` - The ui-router alternative
  - `ui-sref-active` - The highlight class to use with ui-router